Itera/ada-django-kurs/README.md

 # Web development with Django :rocket:

 Welcome to our web development course in Django!
-This course will give you an introduction to Django and its core concepts, in addition to how HTML and CSS can be used to form a simple web page.
+This course will give you an introduction to Django and its core concepts, in addition to how HTML and CSS can be used to form a simple web page :computer:

 ## How to start the application

-To simply the process of setting up the project, we will use an online code editor called repl.it.
+To simplify the process of setting up the project, we will use an online code editor called repl.it.
 Repl.it is perfect for short courses like this, as you can just import the code to this online editor instead of setting everything up on your personal laptops.

 1. Head over to [repl.it](https://repl.it) and create your own account.
 2. Click on the button `New repl`, and choose the tab `Import from GitHub`.
 Import this repository by copying and pasting the following link: https://github.com/Itera/ada-django-kurs.
 The import view looks like this: